miguel-vila/miguel-vila.github.io/side-projects.md

 ### [X Recs Remover](https://github.com/miguel-vila/x-recs-remover)

-Firefox plugin to remove recommendations bars on X / Twitter, in order to have a distraction free experience.
+A [Firefox plugin](https://addons.mozilla.org/en-GB/firefox/addon/x-recommendations-remover/) to remove recommendations bars on X / Twitter, in order to have a distraction-free experience.
 This project was quickly done with the help of ChatGPT.

 ### [Fetch](https://github.com/miguel-vila/fetch)